flexera-public/policy_templates/security/aws/ebs_ensure_encryption_default/README.md

-# AWS Access Analyzers Enabled
+# AWS Ensure EBS Encryption By Default

 ## What it does